 Approved as part of the Special Purpose Local Option Sales Tax (SPLOST) VII program approved by voters in November 2011 was $100 million to fund a new courthouse, jail expansion and related parking facility.
 Check back for information and updates throughout the project.

-NEW!
 View time-lapse videos of the project progress

 Time-lapse videos of the courthouse and jail construction sites are updated weekly and can be viewed from two different perspectives - from Cumming City Hall and from the existing Forsyth County Courthouse.